bandaangosta/cookiecutter-flask-minimal/README.md

  - Makefile with few typical tasks automated (see generated README for details)

-- It suggests [deployment](http://flask.pocoo.org/docs/0.12/deploying/) with Apache + mod_wsgi, using Docker containers.
+- It suggests [deployment](http://flask.pocoo.org/docs/0.12/deploying/) with meinheld + gunicorn, using Docker containers.
 If you are interested in an out-of-the-box deployment automation, check out accompanying
    [`cookiecutter-flask-ansible`](https://github.com/candidtim/cookiecutter-flask-ansible); see generated README for more ideas about deployment

 Not included: